manell0/MileStone-1-Couronne/README.md

 # Deployment

-- This project was developed using Visual Studio Code, committed to git and pushed to GitHub using the upload file-system on github.
+- This project was developed using Visual Studio Code, committed to git and pushed to GitHub using the upload file-system on GitHub.
-- Some updates was done direct in edit mode on github.
+- Some updates was done direct in edit mode on GitHub.

 ## Deploying on GitHub Pages

-To deploy this page to GitHub Pages from its GitHub repository, the following steps shuld taken:
+To deploy this page to GitHub Pages from its GitHub repository, the following steps should have taken:

 1. Log into [GitHub or create an account](https://github.com/).
 2. Locate the GitHub Repository.